 You need more than one credit card too.
 Even if you are trying to be one of those responsible people who never buys something unless you’re paying real money for it, you still need a credit card for travel.
 Some companies won’t accept debit cards at all and if you rent a car with one, you’d had better have a few extra grand because they’ll put a hold for that much on your account.
 Also, using a debit card online is much riskier than booking with a credit card: you can be on the hook for the whole amount if there’s some kind of fraudulent charges or you don’t get what you were promised.
 You have much more recourse with a credit card.

-Naturally you want to keep as much of your money as possible and not hand it over to banks repeatedly by paying ATM fees and foreign transaction fees.
+Naturally, you want to keep as much of your money as possible and not hand it over to banks repeatedly by paying ATM fees and foreign transaction fees.
 If you get the right debit card from a brokerage company or credit union, you can avoid the fees on both ends.
 If you run any kind of online business or you’re a freelancer, you’ll also want a Paypal account because many companies pay that way and a Transferwise account for foreign wire transfers with low fees.
 Here are some more details on your ideal banking choices.

 When my cards have gotten eaten or left behind, when a thief has skimmed my credit card info and gone on a spending spree, I’ve been prepared with a back-up as well.
 I’ve got three debit cards and three credit cards with me when I get on a plane, at least one of each in a place that’s separate from the rest.
 That may look like overkill when I pack them, but sooner or later I’m glad I have them.
 Someone once charged more than $4,000 on one card of mine in a single day after I used it twice in Tulum.
 So I had to cancel it and was very glad I had a back-up.

 Oh, and maybe pack some pickpocket proof clothing while you’re at it.
 That’s not travel banking but it’s a travel money insurance policy to hold onto what’s valuable.